What Is Cabazitaxel (Jevtana®)?

 - A decrease in the amount of urine produced daily

-Additionally, there is a risk of developing very low white and red blood cell and platelet counts while taking Jevtana.
+Additionally, there is a risk of developing very low white and red blood cell and platelet counts while taking cabazitaxel.
 Your doctor will monitor you for any signs of this, however, it is important to self monitor for any signs of infection, shortness of breath, fatigue, unusual bruising, or bleeding.
-Individuals with a white blood cell count that is deemed to be too low to be able to handle the continuation of treatment will need to stop taking Jevtana until their blood cell count rises.
+Individuals with a white blood cell count that is deemed to be too low to be able to handle the continuation of treatment will need to stop taking cabazitaxel until their blood cell count rises.

 - Have any problems with your liver or kidneys